Riccardo Schicchi

-Riccardo Schicchi (/it/; Augusta, Sicily, 12 March 1953 – Rome, 9 December 2012) was an Italian pornographer.
+Riccardo Schicchi (/it/; 12 March 1953 – 9 December 2012) was an Italian pornographer.

+Biography

+Riccardo Schicchi was born in Augusta, Sicily in 1953.

-He graduated from art school with a specialization in photography, Schicchi began by being a photographer for a magazine named Epoca, traveling around to several places of the world, including war zones.
+He graduated from art school with a specialization in photography, and began working as a photographer for Epoca magazine, travelling to several parts of the world, including war zones.

-After meeting Ilona Staller, both acted as hosts of the radio show Voulez-vous coucher avec moi? featuring discussions about sex, with live calls from the audience.
-Staller was nicknamed "Cicciolina".

-In 1983 the duo founded the model agency Diva Futura.
+He began co-hosting, with Ilona Staller, the radio show Voulez-vous coucher avec moi?, featuring discussions about sex, with live calls from the audience.
+In 1983, Schicchi and Staller (nicknamed "Cicciolina") founded the model agency Diva Futura.

-Moana Pozzi was another source of popularity for Schicchi; Pozzi was the face of Schicchi's "Partito dell'Amore" (Love Party), a party that served parody of other Italian political parties: in 1990, the Love Party was unable to cross over the minimum limit for admission into the lowest Chamber, yet it still amassed a significant number of votes for Pozzi.
+Schicchi established a political party, Partito dell'Amore (The Love Party), fronted by his associate Moana Pozzi, which parodied other Italian political parties.
+It was later identified as a counterculture movement by exponents Mauro Biuzzi and Marcella Zingarini.
+The party supported the legalisation of brothels and improved sex education.
+In the 1992 general election, the Love Party, led by Pozzi, received over 16,000 votes, but did not surpass the minimum threshold for admission into the lower Chamber.

-Éva Henger was also discovered by Schicchi and later became his wife in 1994.
-The couple had two children, Mercédesz (1991) and Riccardo Jr. (1994), before separating.
-Henger currently has another relationship, yet the couple never officially divorced.
+Schicchi also discovered Éva Henger, who later became his wife in 1994.
+The couple had two children, Mercédesz (1991) and Riccardo Jr. (1994), before separating, though they never officially divorced.

-Schicchi was ailed with diabetes mellitus type 2, that led to his hospitalization in 2012 for diabetic coma, assisted by Henger.
-The disease also impaired his vision and caused chronic kidney disease.; Schicchi died in San Pietro Hospital, Rome.
+Schicchi suffered from diabetes mellitus type 2, which led to his hospitalization in 2012 due to a diabetic coma, assisted by Henger.
+The disease also impaired his vision and caused chronic kidney disease.
+Schicchi died in San Pietro Hospital, Rome, on 9 December 2012.

+Legacy

+Riccardo Schicchi was portrayed by Fausto Paravidino in Moana, a 2009 biographical miniseries about Moana Pozzi.
+He was also portrayed by Vincenzo Nemolato in Supersex, a 2024 biographical miniseries loosely based on the life of Rocco Siffredi.

+Diva Futura is a 2024 film written and directed by Giulia Louise Steigerwalt about Schicchi's pornographic film studio, starring Pietro Castellitto as Schicchi.
+The film premiered at the 81st Venice International Film Festival.